 Starting an internet business in California is relatively straightforward so long as you take the time to develop a plan and follow it.
-Let’s take a look at a number of general steps and issues you need to consider.
+Let’s take a look at some general steps and issues you need to consider.

 I cannot emphasize this enough.
 Research your business idea forward and backward.
-Most people refer to this as preparing a business plan, but I think most business plans are flimsy when it comes to planning online ventures.
+Most people refer to this as preparing a business plan, but I think most business plans are flimsy when it comes to planning online ventures here in California.

 One area this is particularly true with is marketing.
-Make sure you understand all the different channels of marketing from search engine optimization to viral videos to paid advertising.
-Creating effective marketing plans is where many businesses have problems online.
+Make sure you understand all the different channels of marketing from search engine optimization to viral videos to social media.
+Creating effective marketing plans is where many businesses run into problems online.

-If you have room in the budget, forming a business entity and buying liability insurance is a smart move.
+If you have room in the budget, forming a business entity and buying liability insurance is a smart move when starting an Internet business in California.
 As with an offline business, online efforts face risks and financial issues.
-By taking these two steps, you can protect your personal assets from the risks and liabilities associated with the business if it fails or runs into legal problems.
+By taking these two steps, you can protect your assets from the risks and liabilities associated with the company if it fails or runs into legal problems.
 We are talking about the ability to sleep comfortably at night.

 Are you having a website built?
 Using a written contract is critical.
 Not only will it contain the terms of the agreement between you and the designer, but it must contain intellectual property provisions.
 Under copyright law, for example, copyright is automatically assigned to your designer.
-The copyright must then be transferred to you in writing to be legally binding.
+The designer must then transfer the copyright to you in writing or you don’t own the design.
 As you can imagine, failure to take this step leads to a host of problems down the road.

-If you make a qualified offer online, you need a disclaimer.
+You need a disclaimer if you make a conditional offer to potential customers and clients.
 The disclaimer must also comply with the new FTC rules on disclaimers issued in April 2013.

-You may want to file for a copyright on certain elements of your site or in relation to your business.
+You may want to file for a copyright on some aspects of your site or your business.
 For example, let’s assume you have a gardening site.
 You create an eBook packed with all your greatest tips and trends.
 You would want to copyright the eBook to keep others from copying and distributing the text under their name.

 There are other issues you may need to consider as well.
 The exact list boils down to the type of site you run.
 If you allow users to upload content as Facebook and YouTube do, then you need to comply with the Digital Millennium Copyright Act of 1998.
 If you are targeting an audience in Europe, then you must take into account their privacy rules.
 The list goes on and on, so make sure to consult with an experienced and knowledgeable lawyer.